antonhalim/prework-environment-setup-readme-bk-002-public/README.md

 Next comes setting up our ruby version manager, which will handle ruby versions and gems, which are packages of code we can use in our programs.
 OS X ships with an old version of ruby so we want a more recent one.
 Install [RVM](http://rvm.io/) by typing this into your Terminal:

-`\curl -L https://get.rvm.io | bash -s stable --ruby=2.1.4`
+`\curl -L https://get.rvm.io | bash -s stable --ruby`

-That will install the latest stable version of RVM along with the latest stable version of ruby 2.1.4.
-Then type `rvm use 2.1.4 --default` to make that your default ruby.
+That will install the latest stable version of RVM along with the latest stable version of Ruby.
+Then type `rvm use ruby --default` to make that your default ruby.
 Open a new tab and `try ruby -v` and see if it matches the installed version of ruby.

 You can install another version of ruby with `rvm install 2.1.3` and see all installable rubies with `rvm list known`.

 ### The Ironboard Gem